awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigatewayv2-api.md

 #### <a name="aws-resource-apigatewayv2-api-return-values-fn--getatt-fn--getatt"></a>

 `ApiEndpoint`  <a name="ApiEndpoint-fn::getatt"></a>
  The default endpoint for an API\.
  For example\:

-     `https://abcdef.execute-api.us-west-2.amazonaws.com` for HTTP type API\.
+     "https://abcdef.execute-api.us-west-2.amazonaws.com" for HTTP type API.
-     `wss://abcdef.execute-api.us-west-2.amazonaws.com` for WEBSOCKET type API\.
+     "wss://abcdef.execute-api.us-west-2.amazonaws.com" for WEBSOCKET type API\.

 ## Examples<a name="aws-resource-apigatewayv2-api--examples"></a>